Kung Fu Panda 2 poster

 The inciting incident occurs at 10 minutes when Master Shifu announces that the wolf bandits Po defeated are linked to Lord Shen, a peacock who has returned to conquer China with a weapon that can destroy kung fu itself.
 Po has a visceral reaction to seeing Shen's symbol, experiencing a traumatic flashback..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This demonstrates the protagonist's commitment to Po and the Five infiltrate Shen's tower to confront him directly.
+This shows the protagonist's commitment to Po and the Five infiltrate Shen's tower to confront him directly.
 This is Po's active choice to face his past.
 During the confrontation, Po freezes when he sees Shen, experiencing another traumatic flashback, which allows Shen to escape and destroy the tower., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: Po confronts Shen in the factory and demands answers about his past.
 Shen reveals that he killed Po's parents and all the pandas.
 Po, emotionally devastated and unable to achieve inner peace, is blasted by Shen's cannon and presumed dead.
 The Five are captured.
 Stakes are raised dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.